UlfurBen/isoform-specific-distribution-of-missense-mutations/README.md

 The project-steps.md file contains a journal providing an overview of my progress in this project.

+We call exons that only belong to one isoform a "Unique Exon" to differentiate them from normal Exons which can be shared between multiple isoforms.

 // To do list for refining this repo:
 - Remove redundant files and include only working files that have a purpose in this project
 - Try to merge the 2 distinct repositories stored under UlfurBen `isoform specific distribution of missense mutations` and `Epigenetic-isoform-usage-in-neurodevelopment`